EricLimon/Rainfall-Prediction-Classifier/README.md

 ## Getting Started

-1.  **Download the dataset:** From the Australian Bureau of Meteorology website or from the next url: `git clone [repository URL]` https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package?resource=download&select=weatherAUS.csv
+1.  **Download the dataset:** From the Australian Bureau of Meteorology website or from the next url: `git clone [https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package?resource=download&select=weatherAUS.csv]`
 2.  **Open the Jupyter Notebook:** Use Alligator (or your preferred environment) to open and execute the `.ipynb` file.

 ## Instructions